 (Must be a ‘Category Winner’ to be eligible to win ‘Best in Show’.)

 (4) Best in Category

-Once the final judging has commenced, the winning entries for ‘Best in Show’ and ‘Best in Category’ along with a selection of the Honorable Mentions will be posted on the 2D3D web pages for viewing.
+After the judging phase, the winning entries for ‘Best in Show’ and ‘Best in Category’ along with a selection of the Honorable Mentions will be posted on the 2D3D web pages.